Chapter 12 Introduction to Excel

 Content of cells can be moved to other cells by using the drag and drop method.
 This relocates the content and does not duplicate it.

 To use, select the cell(s) to be moved.
 Hover the pointer over the border of the selected cell(s).
 When the pointer changes to a pointer with four arrows, click and drag the cell(s) to a new location (Figure 6A).
 During the dragging process, a box appears with thick borders (Figure 6B).
 Once the box is in the desired position, release the mouse click button.
 The content selected will drop (fill) into the new cells (Figure 6C).
-In the Figures 6A-6C A1:A7 were dragged to D1:D7.
+In the Figures 6A-6C, A1:A7 were dragged to D1:D7.

 Fill Handles

 If content needs to be copied to additional adjoining cells, the fill handles can be used.
 To use this method, select the cells to be copied.
 Hover over the lower right corner of the last cell copied.
-When the fill handle appears, click and drag the handle until all of the cells to be filled with the content are selected (Figure 7A and 7B).
-Release the mouse click button and the cells are filled with the content (Figure 7C).
+When the fill handle appears, click and drag the handle until all of the cells to be filled with the content are selected (Figures 7A and 7B).
+Release the mouse click button, and the cells are filled with the content (Figure 7C).

 In Figure 7A, A1:A7 were selected.
-The fill handle was dragged to include B1:C7 (see Figure 7B).
-The content from A1:A7 filled into B1:C7 (see Figure 7C).
+The fill handle was dragged to include B1:C7 ( Figure 7B).
+The content from A1:A7 filled into B1:C7 (Figure 7C).

 Extend Series Using the Fill Handle